 The advantage of using Illinois secondary sources over the more general secondary sources is that they will always point you to Illinois primary law, as opposed to primary law that isn’t binding in Illinois state courts.
 The two major sets of Illinois legal encyclopedias are Illinois Jurisprudence (in print at KFI1230.5 .L38 1992, and in Lexis) and Illinois Law and Practice KFI1265 .I4, and in Westlaw).
 Illinois Jurisprudence in print is organized by major topic (for example, Business Organizations, Family Law, and Torts), while Illinois Law and Practice in print is organized alphabetically.

 There are many helpful treatises that Illinois practitioners rely upon.
 Among the most helpful are the handbooks published by the Illinois Institute for Continuing Legal Education, which are commonly known as “IICLEs” (after the Institute’s acronym).
 IICLE handbooks are written by Illinois practitioners and provide practical discussions of Illinois legal issues with citations to relevant primary authorities.
-Print volumes are identifiable by their black binding, while online access is available to the Loyola Law community (from on-campus computers, and from off campus with a LOCUS ID/password) through the IICLE Online Library.
+Print volumes are identifiable by their black binding, while online access is available to the Loyola Law community (from on-campus computers) through the IICLE Online Library.
 West’s Illinois Practice Series print volumes are shelved in the Illinois section of the Library on the 3rd floor, while the entire set can be found on Westlaw.
 Several Loyola Law professors are contributing authors to the Series.

 There are a couple of additional noteworthy legal periodicals that llinois practitioners use to keep up-to-date on topics of current interest (although these are not generally used for research purposes):